lchop/Cpp_guide/C++.md

 }
 ~~~
 If you have an index problem (memory access violation), writing outside the bounds of the array, you will have memory address, you will access memory that don't belong to your array variable.
-Always write in the bounds of your array,
+Always write in the bounds of your array, hard to debug, you have write in memory that you don't know may be in another variable memory.

+For loop is a good way to go through the entiere array.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MTQyNDMxNywtMTg3OTcxNDMxMiwtMT
-QyMjcyOTY5MiwtNjYyNzM0NTIwLDQxMzY4NTYzMywtMTkyNTM5
-NzI3NF19
+eyJoaXN0b3J5IjpbNjU0ODg2MzEwLC0xODc5NzE0MzEyLC0xND
+IyNzI5NjkyLC02NjI3MzQ1MjAsNDEzNjg1NjMzLC0xOTI1Mzk3
+Mjc0XX0=
 -->